St Andrew's Presbyterian Memorial Church, Innisfail: Description

-St Andrew's Presbyterian Memorial Church is of A-frame design with a rectangular plan form and is located well above street level, accessed by stairs punctuated by large diamond shaped planter boxes.
+The former St Andrew's Presbyterian Memorial Church is of A-frame design with a rectangular plan form and is located well above street level, accessed by stairs punctuated by large diamond shaped planter boxes.
 Pairs of doors under large suspended, tiered awnings provide entry to the church either side of the eastern wall.
 The eastern wall is of a folded triangular form with bricks laid on the diagonal, housed within a triangulated band of perimeter windows and decorated with a diamond shaped leadlight window with a burning tree motif.
 The western wall houses sash windows to the kitchen and sanctuary and is clad in timber cabin mould chamfer boards.

 The steeply pitched roof of the building is clad in ribbed aluminium sheeting with three dormer windows on the north and south sides between the trusses.
 Where the roof meets the ground, large concrete footings or stormwater drains and planter boxes form the transition.
 Three triangular roof lights are positioned above the dormer windows at the apex.

-The lobby occupies the eastern end of the building where a pair of symmetrical staircases against the side walls lead to the church above and the mezzanine floor for the choir above that.
+The lobby occupies the eastern end of the building where a pair of symmetrical staircases against the side walls lead to the former church above and the mezzanine floor for the choir above that.
 At ground level, access to the hall is via a single, central door opening.
 The hall is a single volume with an open kitchen at its western end.
 It has high level windows on the southern boundary and pairs of French doors opening onto the open vestibule along its northern side.
 The stairs to the chancel and the former vestry (converted to toilet facilities) are located at the northwestern corner of this floor.
 The eastern end of the open vestibule has been more recently enclosed to form a new vestry.
-The hall floor is a painted concrete slab; the ceiling is lined with battened fibrous cement sheeting, revealing the timber floor structure for the church above.
+The hall floor is a painted concrete slab; the ceiling is lined with battened fibrous cement sheeting, revealing the timber floor structure for the former church above.